 If you close your bank account, the transfer will not automatically go to a new account.
 To avoid the disruption of direct deposits, you must update your bank account information through the Direct Deposit website 7 business days prior to closing your bank account.

-- If you do not have direct deposit set up, a check will be printed and held at 120 Sproul Hall for you to pick up
+- If you do not have direct deposit, a paper check will be mailed to your local address within 10 business days

 - You may cancel your direct deposit authorization at any time through the Direct Deposit website